JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum-Type-A_Non-Programmers/README.md

 3. Upload this code to your github account.
 Name it "My-Code_For-MLJI-Week-4", or something similar.

 ## Week 5 - Generative Adversarial Neural Networks
-1. Watch [Recurrent Neural Networks - explained!](https://www.coursera.org/learn/nlp-sequence-models) by Code Emporium.
+1. Watch [Generative Adversarial Networks - FUTURISTIC & FUN AI!](https://www.youtube.com/watch?v=O8LAi6ksC80) by Code Emporium.
 2. Watch ["Make a Face Generative Adversarial Network in 15 MINUTES!"](https://www.youtube.com/watch?v=yZv_yRgOvMg).
 3. Write a Generative Adversarial Neural Network (using any ML libraries like Tensorflow), based on video above.
 4. Upload this code to your github account.
 Name it "My-Code_For-MLJI-Week-5", or something similar.